-- (5A) If in criminal proceedings leave is given under the protection provisions to require disclosure of - (a) a child care record as defined in the Child Care Services Act 2007 section 46(1), then section 46(5) to (8) of that Act applies as if the child care record had been produced in response to a requirement referred to in section 46(2) of that Act; or - (b) protected information as defined in the Education and Care Services National Law

-(Western Australia) section 273(3), then section 46(5) to (8) of the Child Care Services Act 2007 applies as if the protected information -

-- (i) was a child care record; and - (ii) had been produced in response to a requirement referred to section 46(2) of that Act.
+(5A) If in criminal proceedings leave is given under the protection provisions to require disclosure of -

+- (a) a child care record as defined in the Child Care Services Act 2007 section 46(1), then section 46(5) to (8) of that Act applies as if the child care record had been produced in response to a requirement referred to in section 46(2) of that Act; or - (b) protected information as defined in the Education and Care Services National Law (Western Australia) section 273(3), then section 46(5) to (8) of the Child Care Services Act 2007 applies as if the protected information - (i) was a child care record; and - (ii) had been produced in response to a requirement referred to section 46(2) of that Act.
-Division 6 - Health Act 1911 amended

-This Division amends the Health Act 1911.

-After section 337(1) insert:

-(2A) In subsection (1) -

-child care centre means a place where -

-- (a) an education and care service as defined in the Education and Care Services National Law (Western Australia) section 5(1) operates; or - (b) a child care service as defined in the Child Care Services Act 2007 section 4 is provided.

-Division 7 - School Education Act 1999 amended

-This Division amends the School Education Act 1999.

-As at 20 Jun 2012 No. 11 of 2012 Extract from www.slp.wa.gov.au, see that website for further information early education period for a child means the period before the child's pre-compulsory education period;
+Division 6 - Health Act 1911 amended 34.
+Act amended This Division amends the Health Act 1911.
+35. Section 337 amended After section 337(1) insert: (2A) In subsection (1) child care centre means a place where ---an education and care service as defined in the Education (a) and Care Services National Law (Western Australia) section 5(1) operates; or a child care service as defined in the Child Care Services (b) Act 2007 section 4 is provided.
+Division 7 - School Education Act 1999 amended 36.
+Act amended This Division amends the School Education Act 1999.
+37. Section 4 amended In section 4 insert in alphabetical order: (1) early education period for a child means the period before the child's pre-compulsory education period; In the definition of educational programme: (2) (a) delete "student" and insert: student, or a child enrolled at a community kindergarten, after "student's" insert: (b) or child's 38.

-(1) In section 4 insert in alphabetical order:

-(2) In the definition of educational programme:

-(a) delete "student" and insert:

-student, or a child enrolled at a community kindergarten,

-(b) after "student's" insert:

-or child's

-38. Section 74A amended

-At the end of Part 3 Division 3 insert:
+Section 74A amended At the end of Part 3 Division 3 insert: